Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 Bottom Line

 Eyezy offers an in-depth look at every activity on your kid’s device, but it doesn’t have many features I want to see in a top parental control app in 2024.
 Eyezy lets you see every email, text message, and social media message your kid has sent, track their location, and even see all the saved photos and videos on their device.
 But it lacks essential features like time limits, phone alerts, schedules, and Windows and Mac support.
 Eyezy is also slow to update, only sending commands to your monitored phone every 15 minutes — so when you block websites or apps, your kid can still access them for a short time afterward.
-The web-based version of Eyezy offers no free trials, and despite claiming there’s a money-back guarantee, you won’t get a refund if you refuse technical assistance from the support staff.
+There’s no free trial, and despite claiming there’s a money-back guarantee, you won’t get a refund if you refuse technical assistance from the support staff.
 Honestly, unless you want to know everything your kid is doing and don’t mind digging through tons of content, you’re better off choosing a different parental control tool.

 The listings featured on this site are from companies from which this site receives compensation and some are co-owned by our parent company.
 This influence: Rank and manner in which listings are presented.